anantanurag/axi_cores/README.md

 The test bench has compiled but on running vvp, the terminal simply hanged without giving any response.
 Even Ctrl-C did not work, I had to kill the terminal.

+Maybe because I forgot to add the monitor signals, there wasn't any response.

+Yes, the issue was definitely the missing monitor signal.
+I just need to remove $time from the monitor statement and prints should be controlled unlike with $time.

+Still non-terminating simulation.
+I think I need to add timescale.

+I forgot to add $finish.

+VVP is simulating nicely now, but rdata is 0 throughout.
+Now I need to start debugging.